 Potting and Repotting Lithodora

 Lithodora grows well in a containers.
 Use a pot that is large enough to accommodate the root system and has large drainage holes because the plant does not like wet feet.
-Unglazed clay is ideal because it lets excess moisture evaporate.
+Unglazed clay is ideal because it allows excess moisture evaporate.

 Fill the pot with a quality potting mix.
 Water it slowly and thoroughly until the soil is evenly moist.
 Like all container plants, potted Lithodora needs regular watering to keep the soil moist.

 When grown in the lower range of its temperature range (USDA zone 6), apply a thick layer of mulch to insulate the plant roots against the winter cold.
-Stems or leaves may still become damaged by cold winter temperatures but the plant should bounce back in the spring.
+Stems or leaves might still become damaged by cold winter temperatures but the plant should bounce back in the spring.

 Common Pests and Plant Diseases